 Are antibiotics safe for dogs?

 Just like medicines that us humans take, antibiotics can have side effects.
 Usually these side effects are mild, but if your pet is showing any abnormal signs while they are on antibiotics, you should consult your vet.
-Remember it’s highly important that the antibiotics for dogs have been prescribed by your vet.
-The most common reason for prescribing antibiotics is if your pooch has been diagnosed with a bacterial infection.
-Without treatment, in some cases the infection can escalate and complications can arise.
+Remember it’s vitally important that the antibiotics you give to your dog have been prescribed by your vet.
+The most common reason for prescribing antibiotics is if your pup has been diagnosed with a bacterial infection.
+Without treatment, in some cases the infection can escalate, and complications can arise.

 Types of antibiotics for dogs

-There are many different types of antibiotic and we’ve put together a short list of some of these, including the reasons a vet might prescribe them.
+There are many different types of antibiotics and we’ve put together a short list of some of these, including the reasons a vet might prescribe them.

 Amoxicillin for dogs